 We love to travel, but not so much in the summertime, when Seattle is perfection itself.
 Why would we leave?
 This photo is of Chloe enjoying the view from Capitol Hill over Lake Washington, the body of water just east of downtown Seattle.

 Chloe’s short, frankly, so she needed the extra height my husband’s lap provided to see past the trees.

-The big building above Chloe’s ears is the reconstructed Husky Stadium at the University of Washington, and if I were … Read more
+The big building above Chloe’s ears is the reconstructed Husky Stadium at the University of Washington, and if I … Read more

 How embarrassing!
 I’ve lived on Capitol Hill in Seattle for five years now, and only this past weekend discovered the trailhead for Interlaken Park, a 51-acre chunk of forest in the middle of a very urban neighborhood.
 Normally when Chloe and I reach the five-way intersection at Galer and 19th Avenue E., we head east to walk past the beautiful homes between 19th and 23rd.
 Last Friday, though, we turned north instead, and found a bit of dog heaven.
 The … Read more